ctm/mb2-doc/src/thanks/post-multibot.md

 ## Serious Time Sinks

+I don't want to encourage addiction.
+I've heard about it from a developer and seen it in players.

-### Anonymous (at least for now) MMO developer
+### Anonymous MMO developer

 A friend of mine was a lead developer on an MMO.
-At one point he mentioned that on at least one occasion when people found out he had worked on that MMO, he was verbally attacked.
-That MMO was sufficiently addicting that they felt they had lost far too much their life and somehow he was to blame.
+Well after the MMO was released, he heard from several people that they had spent way too much time on that MMO.
+It was sufficiently addicting that they felt they had lost far too much their life and somehow he was to blame.

-### Anonymous (at least for now) MMO players
+### Anonymous MMO players

 A couple other friends of mine got very active in an MMO and&hellip;
 eventually decided that they had wasted months, if not years, of their